 What is the position

-A position is available for a CNM1/Service Manager to lead our team in Lemongrove, Enniscorthy.
+A position is available for a Service Manager (CNM1 or CNM2) to lead our team in Lemongrove, Enniscorthy.
 We are a specialist provider in residential services for people with Prader Willi Syndrome.

 PWS Specialist training and support will be provided.

 Location: Lemongrove, Enniscorthy, Co Wexford

 Type of contract: Permanent full-time (Mon – Fri)

 - RNID or RGN with ID experience or RPN (NMBI or NMC registered) or Qualification in Applied Social Care, with a minimum of 5 years’ working experience.

 - Management experience in a similar role is essential.

 - Applicants must have a demonstrable track record working with adults with physical or intellectual disabilities and/or mental health challenges.